Examples of Cases We See – China Private Investigator

 In this case, the client contacted us to help him assist his girlfriend in a large city in China.
 He advised that he had been chatting online with his girlfriend for a few years, but that she had traveled to a certain city in China (She did not speak Chinese) and was now being held hostage by unknown Subjects in this city.
 She was able to get to the phone occasionally to quickly call him and ask for help, but was otherwise unreachable.

 We gathered additional information from the client and learned that with the exception of a few phone calls, his contact with his girlfriend had been entirely through text messages and email.
 He had been sending her some hundreds of dollars every two weeks for the last two years.
 His girlfriend had told him that her parents lived in Africa and the client had therefore sent the money to a man in Africa all that time.
 When the client provided photos provided to him by his girlfriend, they turned out to be professionally taken modeling photos of a beautiful blonde girl in her early 20s.

 We did a quick check of some of the emails and found that they came from Africa, not from the Chinese city, from which the girlfriend supposedly sent them.

 At that point, we advised the client that he did not need to hire us, that the girlfriend probably did not exist.
 We asked that he give his girlfriend our phone number and ask her to call us – that he had given us the money he normally sent to her (of course he had not really) and that we would help her, get her the cash and help her get out of the country.
 She refused to call us and the client was finally convinced.
 He had been paying a Nigerian con-man hundreds of dollars for two years.
 We advised the client that the con-man will likely start using the Client’s financial information he had gleaned over the last few years to steal whatever money he could, now that he knew the jig was up.
-We told the client how to protect against that and wished him well.
+We advised the client to protect himself from that threat.

 Girlfriend and Client Buy a House Together